sanjeevkomma/Spring-Boot/README.md

 * Spring Open API / Swagger UI
 * Versioning =  Multiple Versions of the same Service = 1) Request Param Versioning 2) Header Versioning 3) Produces / Accept / Media type / Accept Header Versioning 4) URI Versioning
 * Basic Authentication with Sprig Security
+* @SpringBootApplication annotation is equivalent to using @Configuration, @EnableAutoConfiguration and @ComponentScan with their default attributes

 # Terminology
 * Rate limiting = Rate limiting is a strategy to limit access to APIs.
 It restricts the number of API calls that a client can make within a certain timeframe